 Time and Energy

 The hardest thing about writing a novel as a side career isn’t time.
 It’s emotional energy.
-Your job as
+Your job

 I have always been an anxious person.
 For as long as I remember, my mind always scans every situation looking for all the signs of what can go wrong while preparing for all the worst case scenarios.
-I do this way before anything has actually gone wrong, and most of the time everything ends up
+I do this way before anything has actually gone wrong, and most of the

 Last year, it was estimated that Americans would spend $1 trillion on Christmas gifts, averaging a spend of over $400 per person.
 As millennials move into their prime spending years, that means small businesses have a huge opportunity to capture a market that has proven to prefer shopping small when finding unique gifts for their loved ones.